grame-cncm/faustdoc/src/manual/syntax.md

 While the behavior of this last solution is identical to the first one, the generated code will be a bit different and potentially less efficient.

+### Specific Primitives

+In Faust, signals operate within a *[min, max]* range.
+The `lowest(sig)` primitive determines the minimum value a given `sig` signal can attain, while the `highest(sig)` primitive identifies its maximum value.
+However, be aware that the compiler's interval computation might not accurately estimate the true *[min, max]* range, often resulting in *-INFINITY* for the minimum value and/or *INFINITY* for the maximum value.

 ### User Interface Primitives and Configuration

 Faust user interface widgets/primitives allow for an **abstract** description of a user interface from within the Faust code.
 This description is independent from any GUI toolkits/frameworks and is purely abstract.
 Widgets can be **discrete** (e.g., [`button`](#button-primitive), [`checkbox`](#checkbox-primitive), etc.), **continuous** (e.g., [`hslider`](#hslider-primitive), [`vslider`](#vslider-primitive), [`nentry`](#nentry-primitive)), and **organizational** (e.g., [`vgroup`](#vgroup-primitive), [`hgroup`](#hgroup-primitive)).